sketch-hq/SketchAPI/docs/Text.md

 import { Text } from 'sketch-api'
 ```

-An text layer.
+A text layer.
 It is an instance of [Layer](#layer) so all the methods defined there are available.

 | Properties  | type                        | Description                                                                                    |
 | ----------- | --------------------------- | ---------------------------------------------------------------------------------------------- |